MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-support-license.md

 #### If you did not run the configuration script

-This section describes the troubleshooting measures when the error/warning message  is caused by non-execution of the configuration script that contains the license settings after you have deployed and/or installed the Microsoft Defender for Endpoint on macOS package.
+This section describes the troubleshooting measures when the error/warning message is caused by nonexecution of the configuration script.
+The script contains the license settings when the Microsoft Defender for Endpoint on macOS package is installed and deployed.

 Depending on the deployment management tool used, follow the tool-specific instructions to onboard the package (register the license) as described in the following table: